What Is The Standard For Ev Blankets?

 Customer Confusion: Without clear benchmarks, buyers struggle to compare products based on claims like heat resistance, durability, and fire containment.

-Safety Risks: Poorly manufactured or untested EV fire blankets can fail during real-life emergencies, endangering users and property.
+Safety Risks: Poorly manufactured or untested electric vehicle fire blankets can fail during real-life emergencies, endangering users and property.

 Unified standards are vital to ensure product reliability, build customer trust, and meet fire safety regulations across various fire safety applications, including EV storage and public safety.
 For instance, the lack of standards has led to situations where customers purchase fire blankets that fail under extreme conditions, as seen in several documented incidents of blanket tears during deployment or insufficient thermal resistance causing reignition.
 Such failures highlight the urgent need for reliable, standardized products to avoid jeopardizing safety in vehicle fire.